opentoonz/opentoonz_docs/source/using_the_particles_effect.rst

 Defining Control Images
 -----------------------
-A column contents can also be used to control some parameters of the particles effect: its animated content and its animation will affect the particles parameter according to specific image properties, such as brightness or transparency.
+A column/layer contents can also be used to control some parameters of the particles effect: its animated content and its animation will affect the particles parameter according to specific image properties, such as brightness or transparency.

-For example if the level exposed in the column is animated, and the column is used to control the particles **Source**, the particles Source will follow the animation of the level; or if the column is moving and it's used to control the **Gravity** field, the Gravity field will move as well.
+For example if the level exposed in the column/layer is animated, and the column/layer is used to control the particles **Source**, the particles Source will follow the animation of the level; or if the column/layer is moving and it's used to control the **Gravity** field, the Gravity field will move as well.

-To use a column contents as a Control Image, connect the column node to a **Control** input port of the Particles effect node.
-As soon as the column is linked to the Control input port, a new Control port is available: in this way it's possible to use the contents of several columns to control the Particles effect.
+To use a column/layer contents as a Control Image, connect the column/layer node to a **Control** input port of the Particles effect node.
+As soon as the column/layer is linked to the Control input port, a new Control port is available: in this way it's possible to use the contents of several columns/layers to control the Particles effect.

 To apply the control image to a parameter, use the related field available in the *FX Settings* pane: to specify a **Control Image**, type the number related to the control image port; to use no control image, type the number **0**.